-Gains and losses on disposals are determined by comparing proceeds with the carrying amount.
+Gains and losses on disposats are determined by comparing proceeds with the carrying amount.
 These gains and losses are included in the statement of comprehensive income.
-When revalued assets are sold, amounts included in the revaluation relating to that asset are transferred to retained earnings.
+When reveaued assets are sold, amounts included in the revaluation relating to that asset are transferred to ratelined earnings.

-(c) Employee Benefits
+(c) Employee Benefils

-Provision is made for the association's liability for employee benefits arising from services rendered by employees to the end of the reporting period.
-Employee benefits that are expected to be settled within one year have been measured at the amounts expected to be paid when the liability is settled.
-Employee benefits payable later than one year have been measured at the present value of the estimated future cash outflows to be made for those benefits.
-In determining the liability, consideration is given to employee wage increases and the probability that the employee may not satisfy vesting requirements.
-Those cash outflows are discounted using market yields on national government bonds with terms to maturity that match the expected liming of cash flows.
+Provision is made for the essociation's liability for employee benefits arising from services rendered by employees to the end of the reporting period.
+Employee benefits that are expected to be said when the liability is settled.
+Employee benefits payable later than one year have been measured at the employee do the end of the reporting period.
+Employee benefits payable later than one year have been measured at the present value of the estimated future cash outllows to be made for those benefits.
+In determining the liability, consideration is given to employee wage increases and the probability that the employee may not satisfy vasiing requirements.
+Those cash outllows are discounted using market yields on national government bonds with terms to maturity that match the expected timing of cash flows.